Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 The game tracks the highest rank you earn in each of the categories, and it does not take into consideration the final ranking you earn in a level.
 With this in mind, if you're finding it too difficult to S rank on first visit, you can even revisit a level and go for just one or two of the categories for S rank, then again for the other two, and the game will assign you S rank for that level.

-To get a total Rank of S, not only are you needed to earn all the S ranks, but to also complete the two hidden chapters.
+To get a total Rank of S, not only are you needed to earn all the S ranks, but to also complete the two secret chapters.
 These chapters have no ranking, and you are just required to complete them.

-⚠️ Be aware that if you are going for the hidden chapters, any hits or any time you spend in these hidden chapters will count for the rankings in the main chapters, as you're still technically playing them.
-If you still need to do S ranks, know that the hidden chapters will make them hard to S rank.
+⚠️ Be aware that if you are going for the secret chapters, any hits or any time you spend in these secret chapters will count for the rankings in the main chapters, as you're still technically playing them.
+If you still need to do S ranks, know that the secret chapters will make them hard to S rank.
 They can be done anytime, even after beating the game, so there's no rush.

 ## Damageless, Full Combo